 Details of your award structure and the optional modules available to you can be found in your course handbook.
 If you are unsure, please discuss with your course tutor.

 Once you have agreed your change of module with the relevant tutors, you will need to complete a Module Amendment Form and ask both tutors to sign it.
-This form must then be handed in to the Student Hub or Information Points.

 It is important that you complete the necessary paperwork to notify us of any changes to ensure your student profile is correct.
 An incorrect student profile could mean that we would be unable to process your results properly at the end of the year.